La Verne/Fairplex station

 La Verne/Fairplex station is an at-grade light rail station in the Los Angeles Metro Rail system.
+It is located near the intersection of Arrow Highway and E Street along the Pasadena Subdivision in La Verne, California.
+The University of La Verne is northwest of the station, and the Fairplex, home of the Los Angeles County Fair, is one block to the south.
+The station is served by the A Line, has a single island platform, and four TAP exit gates with validators, two on the E Street and two on the White Avenue entrances/exits.

+During planning, the station was simply known as "La Verne", with Metro adopting the current name in March 2019 in response to staff recommendation and community feedback.

 As the third station on the Foothill Extension Phase 2B to Pomona project, it was officially dedicated with a ceremony on June 21, 2025, featuring regional politicians and a celebration for the general public.
 It opened on September 19, 2025.

-The station is located near the intersection of Arrow Highway and E Street along the Pasadena Subdivision in La Verne, California.
-The University of La Verne is northwest of the station, and the Fairplex, home of the Los Angeles County Fair, is one block to the south.

 The city of La Verne, in partnership with the San Gabriel Valley Council of Governments, intends to construct a pedestrian overpass connecting the A Line station with the Fairplex.
 The overpass will cross Arrow Highway and the San Bernardino Line railroad right-of-way.

-The La Verne/Fairplex A Line Station has a single island platform and four TAP to exit gates with validators, two on the E Street and two on the White Avenue entrances/exits.